alison-brown/BGCH/README.md

 # BGCH
-Run the ant junit target to exectue the unit tests.
+Run the ant junit target to execute the unit tests.